nadeemlab/ImPartial/README.md

 \
 Segmenting noisy multiplex spatial tissue images is a challenging task, since the characteristics of both the noise and the biology being imaged differs significantly across tissues and modalities; this is compounded by the high monetary and time costs associated with manual annotations.
 It is therefore important to create algorithms that can accurately segment the noisy images based on a small number of annotations. *With **ImPartial**, we have developed an algorithm to perform segmentation using as few as 2-3 training images with some user-provided scribbles.
 ImPartial augments the segmentation objective via self-supervised multi-channel quantized imputation, meaning that each class of the segmentation objective can be characterized by a mixture of distributions.
 This is based on the observation that perfect pixel-wise reconstruction or denoising of the image is not needed for accurate segmentation, and hence a self-supervised classification objective that better aligns with the overall segmentation goal suffices.
 We demonstrate the superior performance of our approach for a variety of datasets acquired with different highly-multiplexed imaging platform.*

-This repository provides training and testing pipeleine using the ImPartial framework.
+This repository provides a training and testing pipeline using the ImPartial framework.

 ## Prerequisites:
 ```